 Another reason not to use ‘growl prevention’ techniques is that whilst you may be successful in teaching your dog not to growl at you, that does not mean he will stop growling at others.

 He may well continue to keep growling at others when he is eating, including at children, and especially in your absence.
-This is not appropriate behaviour.
+This is not appropriate behavior.
 You need to get to the very source of the growling in order to fix the problem effectively

 The right approach